trycrypto/recipe-tipjar/README.md

-# SmartPage Recipe - Tips
+# SmartPage Recipe - TipJar

-This is a SmartPage recipe for receiving Tips (donations) for published works.
+This is a SmartPage recipe for receiving tips (donations) for published works.

 # Pre-requisites